PowerDNS/pdns/docs/markdown/authoritative/backend-ldap.md

 # LDAP backend
 As of PowerDNS Authoritative Server 4.0.0, the LDAP backend is fully supported.

-**Warning**: Grégory Oestreicher has forked the LDAP backend shortly before our 3.2 release, after which a lot of development happened in a short time.
-We are working to upstream this work.

 The original author for this module is Norbert Sendetzky.
 This page is based on the content from his [LDAPbackend wiki section](http://wiki.linuxnetworks.de/index.php/PowerDNS_ldapbackend) as copied in February 2016, and edited from there.

 **Warning**: Host names and the MNAME of a SOA records are NEVER terminated with a '.' in PowerDNS storage!
 If a trailing '.' is present it will inevitably cause problems, problems that may be hard to debug.